arkadijs/rediska/README.md

 2. Customize HTTP server port in `ra.Main` and `ra.WebTest`, defaults to 8080.
 3. `ra.RA.nOfRedises` must match the number set in `start-redises.sh`
 4. Customize `ra.RA.tokenize()` regexp to suit your need.
+5. Install JAR not available from Maven repos `./_dependency-jmx.sh`

 `mvn package`